Science minister Jo Johnson announces £30m funding to expand Knowledge Transfer Partnerships

 Against this backdrop, the new money can be seen as an important recognition of the contribution made in the past – and of the ongoing relevance of KTP – which has a 40-year track record of enabling business to bring in new research skills and access academic expertise.

-Although KTP funding is channelled through Innovate UK, the programme has backing from the UK’s heavyweight public research bodies, including all the research councils, Government departments and the devolved governments.
+Although KTP funding is channelled through Innovate UK, the programme has backing from the UK’s major public research bodies, including all the research councils, Government departments and the devolved governments.

-KTPs are run with companies large and small, but they are particularly valuable for SMEs with limited internal research capabilities.
+KTPs are run with companies of all sizes, but they are particularly valuable for SMEs with limited internal research capabilities.
 The partnerships are put together and supported by a nationwide network of Knowledge Transfer Advisers, who are part of KTN.

-With the expansion of the programme, Ms McKernan said Innovate UK is particularly keen to target SMEs that may not be aware of the KTP scheme.
+With the expansion of the programme, Dr McKernan said Innovate UK is particularly keen to target SMEs that may not be aware of the KTP scheme.

 “KTPs have an impressive history of fostering innovation and the KTN welcomes the boost to funding, which will allow us to provide significantly more support for businesses in the development of innovative products and strengthen links between universities and industry to promote knowledge flows.”

 “This in turn will underpin the development of new high-tech sectors, drive productivity and contribute to the growth of the UK economy,” Dr Welch said.